 Resource Conservation.
 The purpose of this land use category is to assure the maintenance or sustained generation of natural resources within the County.
 The highest priority for these lands is to provide for the management of the County's natural infrastructure.
 This management should include, but is not limited to, functioning as watershed lands which collect precipitation and provide for the important filtering of water to improve water quality.
-This category would include public and private areas of: significant plant or animal habitats; forest lands in Timberland Preserve Zones; agricultural lands within the Williamson Act; grazing; watersheds including waterways and wetlands; outdoor parks and recreation; retreats; mineral deposits and mining areas which require special attention because of hazardous or special conditions; publiclyowned land (e.g., U.S. Forest Service, BLM land, State, and County); and open space activities.
+This category would include public and private areas of: significant plant or animal habitats; forest lands in Timberland Preserve Zones; agricultural lands within the Williamson Act; grazing; watersheds including waterways and wetlands; outdoor parks and recreation; retreats; mineral deposits and mining areas which require special attention because of hazardous or special conditions; publicly owned land (e.g., U.S. Forest Service, BLM land, State, and County); and open space activities.
 Uses allowed in this designation are those related to resource utilization and resource conservation activities.

 Response: Bullion Creek is the only portion of the project sites that is designated as Resource Conservation.
-The project does not include development near the creek.
-However, the Initial Study contains mitigation to avoid any potential impacts that may occur from future development (See Environmental Review Section below and Attachment 8).
+The project does not include development near the creek and the Initial Study (IS 17-31) contains mitigation measures to avoid any potential impacts that may occur from future development